-Never attempt to turn the spring preload and rebound damping force adjusting mechanisms beyond the maximum or minimum settings.
+Never attempt to turn an adjusting mechanism beyond the maximum or minimum settings.

-- 1. Spring preload adjusting ring - 2.
-Position indicator
+- 1. Spring preload adjusting ring

+- 2. Special wrench

+- 3. Position indicator

 Spring preload

 To increase the spring preload and thereby harden the suspension, turn the adjusting ring in direction a.
 To decrease the spring preload and thereby soften the suspension, turn the adjusting ring in direction b.